 2. Reference checks!

-We are pretty thorough with our reference checks!
+We are pretty thorough with our reference and background checks!
 We will talk to your personal references and your vet references.
 If you rent, we will need to talk to your landlord.

 3. A home visit